GridGain-Demos/gridgain-oauth2-authenticator-example/README.md

 # GridGain OAuth2.0 Authenticator Example

-If you want to use GridGain Control Center and GridGain secured cluster in Single Sign-On manner with Google, you have to do few steps:
+This project contains the custom Authenticator for GridGain secured cluster that allows using GridGain Control Center and GridGain secured cluster in Single Sign-On manner with Google.

+Follow these steps to set up an environment:

 1. Register OpenID Connect application in Google development console.
 2. Setup Control Center config.